Detailed planner, seasoned shopper, & thoughtful creator of easy solutions for the overwhelming design projects in your busy life.

 Going all black adds instant contemporary styling to any home – but particularly a home with mid-century modern style to begin with.
 It’s also a great way to tie together all parts of a house that haven’t necessarily been renovated thoughtfully – like an add-on sunroom or 90’s bedroom addition.
 Everything just blends together when it’s the same dark shade.

-And so we’ve reached the most contemporary end of the spectrum.
-This style is warm, neutral, and takes its color scheme from its surroundings.
+And so, we’ve reached the most contemporary end of the spectrum.
+This style is warm, and neutral, and takes its color scheme from its surroundings.
 It can be any number of materials, but all are based on earth tones and complementary neutral paint colors.
-It looks great with mature plantings and a streamlined landscape.
+It looks great with a more traditional, layered landscape with a touch of structure to it.

 Privacy Screens